AT&T has well-priced internet plans, but its fiber internet brings the most value and fastest speeds.

 AT&T recently said “Bye, Felicia!” to its contract requirements,2 and we applaud that.
 The freedom of not having an internet contract is one more worry taken off your plate if you have to move, change your service plan, or just enjoy not getting lassoed into agreements.

 When you sign up for AT&T internet, you’ll get a Wi-Fi gateway modem-and-router combo, so chances are you won’t need your own router to set up your Wi-Fi network.

 That Wi-Fi gateway device will come with a $10 per month rental fee too, but as far as rental fees go, it’s one of the cheaper ones we’ve seen.

 - AT&T equipment fee: $10 per month

 It’s also really nice that you can sign up for internet service and have the equipment delivered straight to your door.
-A buddy of mine, Andrew, did just this while he was staying in Virginia but needed internet set up in his new house in Florida.
+A buddy of mine, Andrew, did just this while he was staying in Virginia but needed internet in his new house in Florida.

 “They shipped the box on Monday.
-It came Wednesday, [and] my girlfriend hooked it up and followed the instructions.
+It came Wednesday, and my girlfriend hooked it up and followed the instructions.
 The box activated itself, and she was up and running,” he says.